Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Online Binary Tensor Learning

-If $C_m$ is sufficiently large, the second term dominates and the rate matches the existing ones \cite{wang2020learning,han2022optimal,cai2022generalized} up to logarithmic factors.
-Note that we require a sample size $T=\Omega(d^3)$, regardless of the dimensionality $m$.
-As mentioned before, it is due to the implicit constraint on the step size $\eta$.
+which matches existing ones \cite{wang2020learning,han2022optimal,cai2022generalized} in offline binary tensor learning up to logarithmic factors.
+Theorem~\ref{thm:binary} requires a sample size of $T=\Omega(d^3)$, regardless of the dimensionality $m$.
+This requirement is due to the implicit constraint on the step size $\eta$.

-While our result provides the first theoretical guarantee of online binary tensor learning and achieves an optimal error rate under additional conditions, there are still many open problems such as how a warm initialization can be effectively obtained and what the minimal sample size requirement is.
+While our result provides the first theoretical guarantee for online binary tensor learning and achieves an optimal error rate under additional conditions, many open problems remain, such as determining the minimal sample size requirement.